 Josh joined Boulder Crest Retreat in June 2014 and is responsible for the development of strategy - ranging from marketing, communications and strategic partnerships to program delivery and follow-on support.
-Josh leads the Retreat's efforts to build the nation's first comprehensive, non-clinical curriculum for Post-Traumatic Growth, based on our breakthrough Warrior PATHH program, and is the co-author of three books: the Warrior PATHH Instructor Guide, Warrior PATHH Student Guide, and Warrior PATHH Journal.
+Josh led the Retreat's efforts to develop the nation's first comprehensive, non-clinical curriculum for Post-Traumatic Growth, based on our breakthrough Warrior PATHH program, and is the co-author of three books: the Warrior PATHH Instructor Guide, Warrior PATHH Student Guide, and Warrior PATHH Journal.

 In addition, he is responsible for strategic partnerships and supporting efforts to scale and expand the Retreat's efforts.

 In 2017, Josh was named as one of 60 Presidential Leadership Scholars.
 Established by the presidential centers of George W. Bush, William J. Clinton, George H.W.
 Bush, and Lyndon B. Johnson, the Presidential Leadership Scholar program is an innovative leadership program designed to ensure that scholars have the opportunity to succeed in creating and executing meaningful and impactful leadership projects in communities across the nation.